 A urinary tract infection (UTI) is an infection that occurs within a part of the urinary system such as the kidneys, bladder, ureters, or urethra.
-Individuals using catheters have an increased chance of developing UTIs because of the increased possibility of bacteria entering the urethra during insertion.
+Catheter users have an increased chance of developing urinary tract infections due to the increased possibility of bacteria entering the urethra through catheter insertion.

-The threat of a UTI is most prominent in patients using indwelling catheters due to the prolonged period of time that these specific catheters are inside the bladder.
-However, if proper precautions are not used when inserting intermittent catheters or when applying external catheters, UTIs can also occur.
+The threat of a UTI is most prominent in individuals using indwelling catheters due to the prolonged period of time that these specific catheters are inside the bladder.
+However, if proper precautions are not used when inserting intermittent catheters or when applying external catheters, urinary tract infections can also occur.

 - Cloudy, foul-smelling, or bloody urine

 - Lower abdominal pain or pelvic pressure

 While intermittent self-catheterization is considered a safe procedure for emptying the bladder, some catheter styles carry a higher risk for UTIs depending on the individual user.
 It's important to find the style of catheter that works best for you.

 Hydrophilic catheters are a great option for those that have recurring CAUTIs.
 Hydrophilic catheters have hydrophilic coating on the outside that is activated when the sterile water/saline packet is burst inside the catheter packaging.
 Hydrophilic catheters differ from other types of catheters because other catheters use a standard lubricating jelly on top of the catheter, as opposed to a hydrophilic coating.
 With the standard lubricating jelly, a catheter is not as slippery as it would be with a hydrophilic coating, which can result in a more difficult insertion.